-In view of the increasingly volatile nature of today's financial markets, the Board believes having a general mandate in place enables the Company to make timely decisions according to the then prevailing market conditions should the purchase of own shares is determined to generate the most value for shareholders of the Company and proposes this general mandate at the forthcoming annual general meeting.
+In view of the increasingly volatile nature of today's financial markets, the Board believes having a general mandate in place enables the Company to make timely decisions according to the then prevailing market conditions should the purchase of own shares is determined to generate the most value for shareholders of the Company.
+With effect from the adoption of the Bye-Laws passed at the special general meeting held on 29 November 2019, the Board may exercise all the powers of the Company to purchase or acquire all or any part of its own shares in accordance with the Companies Act.